manh-td/new-words/content/_index.md

 +++
-title = "It doesn't matter when we start.
-It doesn't matter where we start.
-All that matters is that we start." draft = false layout = "page"
+title = "It doesn't matter when we start.\nIt doesn't matter where we start.\nAll that matters is that we start." draft = false layout = "page"
 +++